TO THE MEMBERS

 17. DISCLOSURES i.
 Particulars of loans guarantees and investments:

-Particulars of loans guarantees and investments made by the Company as required underSection 186 (4) of the Companies Act 2013 and the Listing Regulations are contained in Note No. 38 to theStandalone Financial Statements.
+Particulars of loans guarantees and investments made by the Company as required underSection 186 (4) of the Act and the Listing Regulations are contained in Note No. 38 to theStandalone Financial Statements.

 ii.
 Transactions with Related Parties:

 All contracts/arrangements/transactions entered by the Company during the financialyear with related parties were on an arm's length basis in the ordinary course ofbusiness and in compliance with the applicable provisions of the Act and ListingRegulations.
 During FY 2019-20 there are no materially significant Party Transactionsentered into by the Company with Promoters Directors Key Managerial Personnel or otherDesignated Persons which may have a potential conflict with the interest of the Company atlarge.
 Details of Related Party Transactions are available on your Company's website.

-All related party transactions specifying the nature value terms and conditions ofthe transactions including the arms-length justification are placed before the AuditCommittee for its approval and statement of all related party transactions carried out wasplaced before the Audit Committee for its review on a quarterly basis.
-During the yearunder review there have been no materially significant related party transactions enteredby the Company as defined under Section 188 of the Act and Regulations 23 the Listing Regulationsand accordingly no transactions are required to be reported in Form AOC-2 as per Section188 of the Companies Act 2013.
+All related party transactions specifying the nature value terms and conditions ofthe transactions including the arms-length justification were placed before the AuditCommittee for its approval and statement of all related party transactions carried out wasplaced before the Audit Committee for its review on a quarterly basis.
+During the yearunder review there have been no materially significant related party transactions enteredby the Company as defined under Section 188 of the Act and Regulations 23 of the ListingRegulations and accordingly no transactions are required to be reported in Form AOC-2 asper Section 188 of the Act.

 iii.
 Risk Management:

-Your Company has well-defined operational processes to ensure that risks areidentified and the operating management is responsible for identifying and implementingmitigation plans for operational and process risk.
-Key strategic and business risks areidentified and managed by senior management team with active participation of Risk ManagementCommittee.
-The Risks That Matters (RTM) and their mitigation plans are updatedand reviewed periodically by the Risk Management Committee of your Board and integrated in theBusiness plan for each year.
+Your Company has well-defined operational processes to ensure that risks areidentified and the operating management is responsible for identifying and implementingmitigation plans for operational and process risks.
+Key strategic and business risks areidentified and managed by senior management team with active participation of the RiskManagement Committee.
+The risks that matter (RTM) and their mitigation plans are updatedand reviewed periodically by the Risk Management Committee of your Board and integrated inthe Business plan for each year.
 The details of constitution scope and meetings of theRisk Management Committee forms part of the Corporate Governance Report.
-In the opinion of theBoard there are no risks that may threaten the existence of the Company.
+In the opinion ofthe Board currently there are no risks that may threaten existence of the Company.

-iv.
+v.
 Internal Financial Controls and their adequacy:

 vii.
 Deposits & Unclaimed Dividend/Shares:

-During the year under review in terms of provisions of Investors Education andProtection Fund Authority (Accounting Audit Transfer and Refund) Rules 2016 as amended(IEPF Rules) unclaimed dividend declared by the Company for Financial Year 2011-12aggregating to Rs.
+During the year under review in terms of the provisions of Investors Education andProtection Fund Authority (Accounting Audit Transfer and Refund) Rules 2016 as amended(IEPF Rules) unclaimed dividend declared by the Company for Financial Year 2011-12aggregating to Rs.
 1.53 Million was transferred to Investors Education and ProtectionFund.

-vi.
-Extract of Annual Return:
+viii.
+Annual Return:

 ix.
 Sexual Harassment:

-Your Company is committed to provide safe and conducive working environment to all itsemployees and has zero tolerance forsexual harassment at workplace.
-In line with the requirements of the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013 and rules thereunderyour Company has adopted a Policy on prevention prohibition and redressal of sexualharassment at workplace and hasconstituted 8 Internal Complaints Committee across variouslocations to redress complaints received regarding sexual harassment.
+Your Company is committed to provide safe and conducive working environment to all itsemployees (permanent contractual temporary and trainees etc.) and has zero tolerance forsexual harassment at workplace.
+In line with the requirements of the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013 and rules thereunderyour Company has adopted a Policy on prevention prohibition and redressal of sexualharassment at workplace and has constituted Internal Complaints Committee across variouslocations to redress complaints received regarding sexual harassment.

-viii.
+x.
 Regulatory Orders: